WestonThayer/Bloks/README.md

 Finder/File Explorer may ask you for adminsitrator permission to copy to those folders.
 To uninstall, simply delete the files you copied.

+## Tutorial

-For a quick tutorial, download [BloksTutorial.ai](https://github.com/WestonThayer/Bloks/blob/master/sample-files/BloksTutorial.ai?raw=true).
+For a quick introduction to how Bloks works, download [BloksTutorial.ai](https://github.com/WestonThayer/Bloks/blob/master/sample-files/BloksTutorial.ai?raw=true).
 There are a few more [sample files](https://github.com/WestonThayer/Bloks/tree/master/sample-files) as well.